Andrew J. Sinclair

 Profile

-Sinclair completed his PhD in financial economics at Yale University and he was previously on the faculty at The University of Hong Kong (HKU).
-His work has been published in top economics journals, including The Economic Journal and the Journal of Economic Theory, and covered in the media by the Financial Times, Bloomberg, and Vox China.
-He has been invited to present his work on China at many top global institutions, including Yale University, the Federal Reserve Board of Governors, BlackRock, and the Hoover Institute at Stanford (YouTube link).
+Sinclair received his PhD in financial economics from Yale University and previously served on the faculty at The University of Hong Kong (HKU).
+His research has been published in leading economics journals, including The Economic Journal and the Journal of Economic Theory, and has been featured by The Financial Times, Bloomberg, and Vox China.
+He has been invited to present his work on China at leading academic, policy, and financial institutions, including Yale University, the Federal Reserve Board of Governors, BlackRock, and the Hoover Institution at Stanford.

 A list of Sinclair's research papers can be found on his website.